 Near the Salt River, drivers see curving linear shapes and decorative elements that speak to water passing over rock through time.
 A “mountain urban link” pattern where South Mountain Freeway meets I-10 in west Phoenix combines influences from mountain views with the work of both Frank Lloyd Wright and architect, urban designer and artist Paolo Soleri.

 “Design choices are an important part of providing quality freeways for today and for future generations,” said LeRoy Brady, ADOT’s chief landscape architect.
 “They enhance the experience of those who use the South Mountain Freeway.”

 Complementing these designs are landscape themes, such as the saguaros, native trees, colorful plants and coral-colored granite that enhance the transition between Ahwatukee and I-10 in the East Valley.
 In the Ahwatukee Foothills, the landscaping combines salvaged native plants with new plants.

 Near Laveen, green and colorful plants complement brown granite to celebrate that area’s agricultural heritage.
 From the Salt River north to I-10, the landscaping includes bold shapes, brilliantly colored plants and gold-colored granite, while the freeway-to-freeway interchange in west Phoenix blends I-10’s existing landscape theme with gold-colored granite.

-“Together, these aesthetic and landscape character areas tell stories by highlighting land use, land forms and history,” Mr. Brady said in the release.
+“Together, these aesthetic and landscape character areas tell stories by highlighting land use, land forms and history,” Brady said.

 With the freeway now open to traffic, crews are continuing to complete landscaping in areas.